goodbomb/angular-gulp-browserify-starter/README.md

 For CSS files, add the path to the *VendorCSS* workflow.
 For JS files, add the path to the *VendorJS* workflow.

+NOTE: This is meant strictly for third party libraries that cannot be installed using ```npm install``` or ```bower install```.
+You should use one of those two methods primarily for installing third party libraries so that you can easily inject them into your modules.

 ### Learning Resouces
 - https://github.com/curran/screencasts/tree/gh-pages/introToAngular
 - https://www.codeschool.com/courses/shaping-up-with-angular-js